 The test score, professional membership, and other details show you've got the qualifications needed to be an interior designer at a high-end firm.

 Pro Tip: Consider joining the ASID, IIDA, or IDS.
-They look great on an interior designer resume.
+They look great on an interior designer CV.
 The networking opportunities can refresh your career too.

-Need more tips for "other" sections in a creative interior design resume?
+Need more tips for "other" sections in a creative interior design CV?
 See this guide: "Best Hobbies and Interests to Put on a CV"